 Findings indicated that e-shopping attitude was a predictor of e-shopping intention and had a positive and significant effect on e-shopping intention.
 Also, belief in Web site content, belief in trustworthiness, and belief in interactivity were antecedents of e-shopping attitude, but belief in marketing mix did not have an influential effect on e-shopping attitude.
 Furthermore, belief in marketing mix played an important role in affecting e-shopping intention.
 Practical implications, limitations, and recommendations for future research are further discussed.

-Chou, Mei-Li, "Influence of Taiwanese consumer beliefs in web site attributes and e-shopping attitudes on e-shopping intentions" (2006).
-Student Theses, Dissertations and Projects.
+Chou, Mei-Li, "Influence of Taiwanese Consumer Beliefs in Web Site Attributes and E-Shopping Attitudes on E-Shopping Intentions" (2006).
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 81.